oncodash/ontoweaver/docs/sections/intro_SKG.rst

 This language defines how to *model* a SKG, using a standardized vocabulary on which everyone can agree.

-But in fact, OWL is build up on top of *two* other standards:
+But in fact, OWL is built up on top of *two* other standards:

 1. the Resource Description Framework (RDF),
 2. the RDF Schema (RDFS).